 But to refrain from a messy application, follow the manufacturer’s instructions on the package and use the adhesive primarily on the following:

 Aside from those, you can also use JB Weld for sealing leaks in radiators and other cooling system components and repairs in the marine and automotive industries.
-But, ideally, JB Weld is reliable in restoring and repairing wood tables and floorings.
+But, in my experience, JB Weld is reliable in restoring and repairing wood tables and floorings.

 How J-B Weld Works on Wood Tables